NicoBenndorf/Simple-Lane-Detection/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 8 steps.
+My pipeline consisted of 8 steps:

 First, I loaded the input imag.

 As next step I converted the images to grayscale.
+![alt text][image2]
 Third, I filtered the image by intensity with the inRange function to filter out pixels that are definetely to dark for being lane markings.
+![alt text][image3]

 The fourth step was setting a region of interest along the area of the image where the lane markings of our lane can be.
+![alt text][image4]

 As the fifth step, I used the provided canny() function to detect the edges of the lane markings.
+![alt text][image5]

 To improve the output of the canny edge detection I applied a gaussian blur of kernsel size 3 to strengthen the edges.
 After the edge detection I used the hough transform for finding lines.
+![alt text][image6]

 For this sixth step I adapted the hough_lines() function and added the lines as a return value.
+![alt text][image7.0]

 In order to draw a single line on the left and right lanes, I used the draw_lines() function within my own extrapolate_lanes_image() function as the seventh step.
 This function orchestrates the call of some other functions that first seperate the left from the right lines.
 Next I call my extrapolate_lines() function seperately on the left and then the right lines.
 For extrapolating the lines I calculate the average slope, the average y-Axis intersection and with that the average intersection with my set ROI boundarys.
 With these average values and the roi intersections for the left and the right lane I use the draw_lines function to draw one single extrapolated line for each lane.
+![alt text][image7.1]

 Last but not least in step eigth, I use the weighted_img() function to add my annotated lanes to the original image.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image2]
-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
-![alt text][image6]
-![alt text][image7.0]
-![alt text][image7.1]
 ![alt text][image8]